spacecolonyone/MarsCityState/README.md

 - politics, culture, economy, ... - participates in the "global" (now interplanetary) system but will quickly build own style and add to diversity of human civilization.
 Large set of services.
 Good standard of living.
 It will become a great place to live in
 ```

+A government or private entity will found the city.
+People will then move into the city to live and work in.
+Service companies will also move into the city to continue developing it.

+Diagram:
+ - Citizens pays Governor for housing.
+Governor gives regulation of services.
+ - Service companies give services to citizens.
+Service companies receive subscription fees from citizens.
+ - Service companies give tax to governor.
+Governor gives service platform and access to citizens.

+The governer of the city will act as a platform for the service companies to serve people.
+The governor will maintain the infrastructure and regulate the service companies to make sure they can ensure their services and not risk lives.

  - Governor - the governor provides the infrastructure and a service platform for the services
  - Service companies - service companies provide paid services to city residents
  - Residents - the residents pay tax to the governor and consume the services from service companies